Joschka Fischer: Early life

-Left-wing militant

-In 1967, he became active in the German student movement and left-wing movement (post-) 1968 (the so-called Spontis), first in Stuttgart and after 1968 in Frankfurt am Main.
+In 1967, he became active in the West German student movement and left-wing movement (post-) 1968 (the so-called Spontis), first in Stuttgart and after 1968 in Frankfurt am Main.
 For his regular income, Fischer took several low-wage jobs, such as working in a left-wing bookstore in Frankfurt.
 During this period, he began attending university events, including lectures organized by left-wing revolutionary students by Theodor W. Adorno, Jürgen Habermas and Oskar Negt.
-He studied the works of Marx, Mao and Hegel and became a member of the militant group, Revolutionärer Kampf (Revolutionary Struggle).
+He studied the works of Marx, Mao and Hegel and became a member of the militant group Revolutionärer Kampf (Revolutionary Struggle).
 Fischer was a leader in several street battles involving the radical Putzgruppe (literally "cleaning squad", with the first syllable being an acronym for Proletarische Union für Terror und Zerstörung, "Proletarian Union for Terror and Destruction"), which attacked a number of police officers.
 Photos of one such brawl in March 1973, which were later to haunt Fischer, show him clubbing policeman Rainer Marx, to whom he later publicly apologized.

 Fischer is a close friend of Daniel Cohn-Bendit, whom he met during that time.
+In 1969, Fischer was photographed in Algeria at a meeting of the PLO, which remained a terrorist organization until 1988.
 In 1971, he began working for the car manufacturer Opel and attempted to organise his fellow workers for the coming communist revolution.
 (This was not organising on behalf of a regular labour union: the vast majority of Opel's workers had already been organised for decades by IG Metall, the German metalworkers' union.)
 This resulted in his dismissal from the company after six months.
 Fischer then continued making a living with unskilled work while continuing his activism.
 He worked as a taxi driver from 1976 to 1981 and later in a bookstore in Frankfurt.